tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     def update_view(request):
         return ("This is", "a tuple")

-Note that for each of the above views, *anything* that was in the ``return`` statement was printed to the browser as a string, without having to have it wrapped in an HTTP response object.
+Notice that for each of the above views, *anything* that was returned was printed to the browser as a string.
+We did not have to have it wrapped in an HTTP response object.
+Check your browser and verify that the ``Content-Type`` of the response was ``text/plain``.

-We can attach external renderers to our views as well.
+As we noted above, we can attach external renderers to our views as well.
 We have in fact included one in ``__init__.py`` with the ``pyramid_jinja2`` package.
 Recall:

 .. code-block:: python

     # __init__.py
     config.include('pyramid_jinja2')

 The ``pyramid_jinja2`` package supports using the *Jinja2* template language.
 Let's learn a bit about how `Jinja2 templates <http://jinja.pocoo.org/docs/templates/>`_ work.

 Jinja2 Template Basics
 ----------------------

 We'll start with the absolute basics.
 Fire up an iPython interpreter in your virtual environment and import the ``Template`` class from the ``jinja2`` package:

 .. code-block:: bash